 What is a Z Table: Overview

 The z-table is short for the Standard Normal Z-Table.
-The Standard Normal distribution is used in hypothesis testing, including tests on proportions and on the difference between two means.
+The Standard Normal model is used in hypothesis testing, including tests on proportions and on the difference between two means.
 The area under the whole of a normal curve is 1, or 100 percent.
 The z-table helps by telling us what percentage is under the curve at any particular point.

 What is a Z Table: Standard Normal Probability